Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

         }
       },
       // OR
-      "kubeConfig": { // NOT allowed for stack deployments "value": "Some literal value"
+      "kubeConfig": { // ❌ NOT allowed for stack deployments, ✅ non-stack deployment
+        "value": "Some literal value"
       }
     }